jazzband/wagtailmenus/README.md

 1. Log into the Wagtail CMS for your project (as a superuser).
 2. Click on `Settings` in the side menu to access the options in there, then select `Flat menus`.
 3. Click the button at the top of the page to add a flat menu for your site (or one for each of your sites if you are running a multi-site setup). <img alt="Screenshot showing the FlatMenu edit interface" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-edit.png" />
-4. Fill out the form, choosing a 'unique for site' `handle` to reference in your templates, and using the **MENU ITEMS** inline panel to define the links you want the menu to have. **NOTE**: Pages need to be published and have the `show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).
+4. Fill out the form, choosing a 'unique for site' `handle` to reference in your templates.
+5. Use the **MENU ITEMS** inline panel to define the links you want the menu to have.
+You can use the `handle` field to be able to identify certain menu items in your template code. **NOTE**: Pages need to be published and have the `show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).
-5. Save your changes to apply them to your site.
+6. Save your changes to apply them to your site.

 ### <a id="main_menu-tag"></a>3.
 Using the `{% main_menu %}` tag